Student Achievement, Five-year Graduation Rates & Retention

 42%

-Many of the courses listed have seen slight to significant decreases in DFW rates since the 2012- 2014 average.
-Overall, the DFW rates decreased from 30% to 25%.
-Since 2012-14, ECSU has transitioned its GE courses to program-based courses.
-With these courses, the DFW rates have shown at least a 10% decrease which is a sign of improvement.
+Many of the courses listed have seen slight to significant decreases in DFW rates since the 2021- 2023 average.
+Overall, the DFW rates decreased from 30% to 24%.
+From 2021-23, ECSU transitioned its GE courses to program-based courses.
+With these courses, the DFW rates have shown at least a 10% decrease, which is a sign of improvement.

 Educator Preparation Program Licensure Exam Pass Rates Education